Plott Hound bronze 2017

-I didn’t get across the street to get the information on this piece, but it’s been bugging me for YEARS.
-This building is the (very expensive) new police station and for some reason, this was the piece of art they chose to put in front of it.
+This piece has been bugging me for YEARS.
+This building is the (very expensive) new town hall-ish and for some reason, this was the piece of art they chose to put in front of it.
 I find it to be really ugly, but that’s my subjective response; I do not argue with its existence.
 However, the piece is simply out of place.
 Why did this thing get chosen for this spot?
 The bright colors, the spinning ‘flags,’ the clash of style with the building it is in front of–why this, here?

 And, again, why not use this opportunity to recognize the original cultures of this area?